Akira13641/PasPDQSort/README.md

 with one difference in that the internally-used-in-some-cases HeapSort algorithm is a translation of the one found in Stjepan Glavina's
 [Rust implementation](https://github.com/stjepang/pdqsort) of PDQSort.

-Basic usage is as follows:
+Basic usage (in the ObjFPC syntax mode) is as follows:

 ```Pascal
 program Example;